liatrio/react-dora-charts/README.md

 ## Dependencies

 These components rely on `data` being supplied to them.
 We supply the [liatrio-dora-api](https://github.com/liatrio/liatrio-dora-api) to gather this data out of a Loki DB that is fed by our [liatrio-otel-collector](https://github.com/liatrio/liatrio-otel-collector).
-If you want to create your own API, it just needs to return the [Data Schema](https://github.com/liatrio/react-dora-charts?tab=readme-ov-file#data-schemas).
+If you want to create your own API, it just needs to return the [Data Schema](#data-schemas)

 We also expose the `fetchData` function to fetch this data for you and do some preprocessing of the data before sending it into the components.
 If you would like to use your own function you will need to examine the preprocessing done by this function and replicate it for yours.